lugoga/oa_tanzania/content/post/2019-08-13-life-below-water-and-acidification.md

 tags: []
 ---

-The ocean covers three quarters of the Earth’s surface and represents 99
+The ocean covers three quarters of the Earth’s surface and represents 99.
+Use the line-height property in CSS to do so.
+Browsers by default will create a certain amount of space between lines to ensure that the text is easily readable.
+For example, for 12-point type, a browser will place about 1 point of vertical space between lines. <br></br>

+Use the line-height property in CSS to do so.
+Browsers by default will create a certain amount of space between lines to ensure that the text is easily readable.
+For example, for 12-point type, a browser will place about 1 point of vertical space between lines.